 Weston-super-Mare will be the primary focus for development within North Somerset.
-The town will accommodate around 6,913 additional new dwellings balanced with approximately 10,500 employment opportunities from 2011-2026 as part of an employment-led strategy to deliver improved self-containment and reduced outcommuting during the plan period.
+A minimum of 12,800 dwellings will be delivered over the plan period at Weston-super-Mare and the sustainable new communities, together with approximately 10,500 jobs as part of an employment-led strategy to deliver improved self-containment and reduced out-commuting during the plan period.

-New development in Weston-super-Mare will be focused on two key locations:
+New development at Weston-super-Mare will be focused on two key locations:

-Town centre and gateway where the emphasis is on the regeneration of a range of key sites to stimulate investment, and will include residential, retail, employment and leisure opportunities (see Policy CS29).

-Weston Villages where the emphasis is on comprehensive development to create two sustainable new communities linked to the delivery of employment (see Policy CS30).
+- Town centre and gateway where the emphasis is on the regeneration of a range of key sites to stimulate investment, and will include residential, retail, employment and leisure opportunities (see Policy CS29). - Weston Villages where the emphasis is on comprehensive development to create two sustainable new communities linked to the delivery of employment (see Policy CS30).

-Residential development in the town will be delivered in accordance with the employment-led strategy (see policies CS20 and CS30 for more detail).
+Residential development will be delivered in accordance with the employment-led strategy (see policies CS20 and CS30 for more detail).

 No strategic development will be permitted to the east of the M5 motorway.
-The settlement boundary of Weston-super-Mare will be extended to incorporate the new Weston Villages.
+The settlement boundary of Weston-super-Mare will be amended to incorporate the new Weston Villages.